What is a Manufacturing KPI?

 Maintenance cost per unit = Total maintenance cost / Number of produced units

 11. Manufacturing cost per unit calculates all possible costs of production (materials, labor, variable overhead, machine depreciation, etc.) and divides that value by the number of units of product produced.

 Manufacturing cost per unit = Total Manufacturing Costs / Units Produced

-12. Material costing, usage is a metric that compares the amount of materials expected to make the number of units produced, against the amount of materials actually used to make those units.
+12. Material costing, usage is a metric that compares the amount of material expected to make the number of units produced, against the amount of material actually used to make those units.